alicenguyen2529/CS4336-Project/Readme.txt

 6. CLICK "HOME" IN THE TOP LEFT CORNER ANYTIME TO RETURN TO THE THEATER SEARCH PAGE

 Web flow screenshots are in Screenshots folder.

+Files:

+- Web:
+	index.xhtml: contains input form for zip code theater.xhtml: display theater with zip code and all movies available at the theater movie.xhtml: detail for each movie
+	checkout.xhtml: allow user to add ticket and input payment info thankyou.xhtml: thank you page

+- Bean:
+	bean:
+		ShowTheaterBean.java: redirect from index page to theater page with correct zip code.
+Perform validation for zip code.
+		ShowMovieBean.java: redirect to movie page. display detail information for each movie.
+		PaymentBean.java: redirect to checkout and thank you page.
+Allows user to perform payment input.
+Perform validation for credit card number.

+	ejb:
+		TheaterEJB.java: contains methods to get data from DB
+	entity:
+		Movie.java - entity for movie
+		Theater.java - entity for theater
+		TheaterMovie.java - entity for theatermovie
+- CSS files & javascript files.